Churches in Rome to Visit for Their Art, Beauty and History

 Nearest metro: Ottaviano

 The Sistine Chapel, named after Sixtus IV, is the last stop on any visit to the Vatican Museums.
 On this list of churches in Rome to visit, it’s one of two that one usually has to pay to enter.
-The first hour of the morning is the only time there isn’t a sea of people waiting to see Michelangelo’s paintings.
+The first hour of the morning is the only time there isn’t a sea of people waiting to see Michelangelo’s ceiling frescoes and The Last Judgment.
 Since 1492, the conclaves that elect new Popes have taken place here; naturally, the chapel is off-limits during those periods.